Frequently Asked Questions

 There are many ways you can find distressed properties in Australia.
 These include real estate agent websites and paid reports by companies like SQM Research.

 If you want an up-to-date and free list, The DG Institute offers a complimentary distressed property list on our website.
-You can access this list by clicking here.

 This list includes thousands of properties for sale by motivated vendors across the country.